Bolsonaro says COVID-19 vaccine will be available to Brazilians 5 days after approval

-SANTOS, Brazil, Dec 28 (Reuters) - Brazilian President Jair Bolsonaro said on Monday a COVID-19 vaccine would be available in the country within five days of being approved by federal health regulator Anvisa.
+SANTOS, Brazil (Reuters) - Brazilian President Jair Bolsonaro said on Monday a COVID-19 vaccine would be available in the country within five days of being approved by federal health regulator Anvisa.

 The president told journalists the Health Ministry would only buy a vaccine with a strong recommendation from Anvisa and it would be distributed equally among Brazil’s states.